getdnsapi/getdns/README.md

     # autoreconf -fi

-As well as building the getdns library 2 other tools are installed by default by the above process:
+As well as building the getdns library two other tools may be installed:

 * getdns_query: a command line test script wrapper for getdns
 * stubby: an experimental DNS Privacy enabled client